ppanko/intro-to-hpc/testJob-basic/README.md

 # Running a basic job

-This is a guide for facilitating and running "testJob" on the Quanah [computer cluster](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).
+This is a guide for facilitating and running a simple HPC job on the Quanah [computer cluster](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).
+The provided examples use the [testJob-basic](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic) [directory](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md)

 ## 1. Transferring files

 The first step to running an HPC job is, _of course_, to create the script that does the [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) you want.
-You should always test your job multiple times on your [local computer](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) before thinking about using it [remotely](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md), like on the Quanah computer cluster.
+You should always test your job multiple times on your [local computer](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) before thinking about using it [remotely](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md), like on the Quanah [computer cluster](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).

 Assuming you have a job ready and you have an account with the HPCC ([see this if you don't](https://github.com/ppanko/intro-to-hpc/blob/master/README.md)), you will need to get your materials from your [local computer](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md)) to the [remote computer](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md)) on Quanah.
 This usually involves storing your scripts in a [directory](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) and transferring them to Quanah via a [network protocol](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).
 There are several ways to do this: